pablodecm/phd_thesis/src/103_chapter_3.md

 a one dimensional variable is only considered in order to simplify the process of making calibrated statistical statements.

-Let us refer to the test statistic for the observed set of observations as $t_\textrm{obs}$ from here onwards.
+Let us refer to the test statistic for the set of observations as $t_\textrm{obs}$ from here onwards.
 The result of the statistical test is whether the hypothesis $H_0$ can be rejected in favour of $H_1$ if the null is unlikely enough.
 In